skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 What can be said about what happened in that space during those six weeks of practice?
 That is, what could we -- meaning all of us in this room -- agree on?
 What would have been available to your senses from the outside if you had been there?
 What could we hear or see?

 One person had their eyes closed all of the time, or close to all of the time.
 While they had their eyes closed they moved around the space, sometimes this movement was more like a series of stillnesses, other times it was very everyday: like walking, or sitting, or lying.
 Still other times this person might shake or do things that were a little less everyday.
 These movements were sometimes strung together; most of us in this room would call that -- or recognise it as -- contemporary dance, or somatically informed contemporary dance.
-But it was definitely not the kind of contemporary dancing I've seen on "So You Think You Can Dance", or even at bigger Western dance venues around.
+But it was definitely not the kind of contemporary dancing I've seen on "So You Think You Can Dance", or even at bigger Western dance venues.
 I would say this person looked a little like they were *feeling* or perhaps *sensing*, or searching.
 But I couldn't be sure, and nor do I think we could all agree on this. **Finish the description -- other person what they are doing.**

 Build photos in here.
-So, what we can agree on based on you trusting my description? but here is all that is left for us to look at. how many photos. randomly taken. in some ways its rich material compared with my description -- we see clothing, shapes, the room, positions on the floor, the light, faces, postures, hints of gestures, expressions. but in other ways I'd suggest that an enormous quantity of experiential data have not made it from what was in the room, to what you can see here. we certainly can infer some things from these photos, not least of all the movements or actions of Shaun or me.
-We are inferring movement.
-And by inferring I mean _leading to_ or _implying_. we are inferring understanding, and we are most likely inferring embodied knowledge.
+So, what we can agree on based on you trusting my description? but here is all that is left for us to look at. how many photos. randomly taken. in some ways its rich material compared with my description -- we see clothing, shapes, the room, positions on the floor, the light, faces, postures, hints of gestures, expressions. but in other ways I'd suggest that an enormous quantity of experiential data have not made it from what was in the room, to what you can see here. we certainly can infer some things from these photos, not least of all our movements.
+But we are inferring movement.
+And by inferring I mean _leading to_ or _implying_.
+And we'd then be inferring understanding, and we are most likely inferring embodied knowledge.

 ## embodied knowledge as a proxy

+In dance scholarship we seem to use the verb _to embody_ rather loosely and confusingly.
+Of the various definitions in the OED---and putting aside some of the military-oriented etymologies as in "the number of embodied troops" from 1803---the closest to our common use seems to be "to put into a body" or "invest or clothe (a spirit) with a body".[@noauthor_embody_2019] A soul or spirit is embodied when it has a body or is "invested with a body"[@noauthor_embodied_2019] Perhaps this suggests a process of holding or containing in the body something that is not normally thought of as being of the body.
+And so when we (dance scholars) use the phrase "embodied knowledge" perhaps we are simply drawing attention to a form of understanding that is distinct from common understandings of knowledge, and that is _held_ in the body.
+The same with embodied intelligence, and even embodied awareness.
+It gets more messy too because we seem to use words interchangeably as if they might be the same thing: somatic for embodied or physical, somatic or physical for body, intelligence for knowledge,

+As dance scholars we seem to be extraordinarily comfortable with tying ourselves in knots trying to make sense of _embodied knowledge_.
+Recently, the dance and technology specialist Isabelle Choinière wrote this:

->Here, the somatic intelligence is prioritized as the main tool in this research process.
+>... somatic intelligence is prioritized as the main tool in this research process.
 As one of the forms of the physical intelligence, it is an experiential corporal modality, a form of embodied knowledge that can be described as an increased skill to sense, to perceive and to relate. [@choiniere_somatic/embodiment/technology_2018 p.195]

+Choinière is suggesting that somatic intelligence is a form of embodied knowledge _and_ is a subset of physical intelligence.
+Three abstract terms in one sentence that refer to each other in an intricate choreography of circular logic.
+But this is not at all about Choinière -- at least she attempted to make sense of the terms.
+Search for the word 'embodied' in a random selection of dance scholarship and there will few if any attempts to be clear about its meaning and use.

+"current _embodiments_ serve reductionist interests and goals" [@sheets-johnstone_primacy_2011 p.501]

+Add how Ingold refutes this idea of 'holding'. (and Sheets-Johnstone)

+For Sheets-Johnstone, the term _embodiment_ "is little more than a lexical band-aid covering a three-hundred year old Western wound" -- the Cartesian split of mind and body.[@sheets-johnstone_primacy_2011 pp.301-311] And she suggests that this split remains "part of our thinking because we have not yet fathomed what it is to be the bodies we are".[@sheets-johnstone_primacy_2011 p.310]

+>To unmuddle our thinking, we must go back to everyday human experience.
+Thus, with respect to embodiment, we must ask ourselves not only what it is that is embodied and challenge ourselves to describe it, but ask ourselves how it is embodied and challenge ourselves to describe in experiential terms just how the what we believe to be embodied — a mind, a soul, a spirit, a self, our organism, or whatever — is embodied by the body.[@sheets-johnstone_primacy_2011 p.312]

+"When we have recourse to “embodiment,” we avoid coming to terms with bodies, with what is actually there, sensuously present in our experience ..."[@sheets-johnstone_primacy_2011 p.312]

+Embodied knowledge: knowledge held in or by the body.
+To communicate it we must disembody it.
+But if disembodied where does it reside?
+In

-somatic intelligence ... is "one of the forms of physical intelligence", "a form of embodied knowledge that can be described as an increased skill to sense, to perceive and to relate."
+>For dance practitioners, somatic intelligence constitutes a model of corporeal experience: a form of embodied knowledge that can also be described as a skill for sensing, relating and ‘revealing’.[@davidson_somatics_2013 p.6]

-three abstract terms in one sentence somatic intelligence is subset of physical intelligence?
-I don't get the 'increased' bit. what are the other forms? to sense what? to perceive what? to relate to whom or what?

 But the clincher is that we assuming an enormous amount based on what is available to our senses.
 What if we -- meaning dance researchers -- are simply projecting a whole lot of desire onto what we can see?
 That in some respects our livelihoods and identities are dependent on the existence of a concept like embodied knowledge.
 And if we say enough times "this is embodied knowledge, this is embodied knowledge, this is embodied knowledge, this is embodied knowledge" -- like a deep mantra to the academic gods -- then we start to accept it as the truth.
 Not even _a_ truth, but _the_ truth.
 It's not unlike taking a deep inhalation of a glass of red wine, and saying the words "cinnamon and blackcurrant".
-Others in the room are infected by these ideas, not the scents themselves, but nevertheless will swear blind they can smell cinnamon and blackcurrent.
+Others in the room are infected by these ideas, not the scents themselves, but nevertheless will swear blind they can taste cinnamon and blackcurrent.
 We are, after all, beautifully suggestible beings.

 relate 'the truth' to OED definition of embodied.